-Human settlement again reappears in the Los Angeles area, in the area of the Ballona wetlands.
+Long absent, human settlement reappears in the Los Angeles area around the the Ballona wetlands.
 These ancestors of the Chumash engage in warfare and trade and form alliances.
 There is increased division of labor and craftsmanship.
 Funerary practices are more elaborate.
 Relying heavily on marine life for food, they practice little to no agriculture.

-The first of the native people later known as the Gabrielino (or Tongva) arrive in what will become Los Angeles County from the Mojave area, displacing many of the earlier residents related to the Chumash.
+The first people later to be known as the Gabrieleños arrive from the Mojave Desert area in what will become Los Angeles County, displacing many of the Chumash residents.

-About 25 Gabrielino villages exist in what will become Los Angeles County.
+About 25 Gabrieleño villages exist in what will become Los Angeles County.
 The population is about 300 to 500 people.

 Fathers Pedro Cambon and Angel Somera establish the Mission San Gabriel Arcangel (Saint Gabriel the Archangel) at its first location in modern-day Montebello (September 8).